jasonwong-lab/TMB/README.md

 ## Note
 * Several expected genomic regions have been deposited in the data folder.
-* Scripts get_mut.pl and two_layer_Poisson_model.R are in the scripts folder.
+* Scripts get_mut.pl and two_layer_Poisson_model.R are in the script folder.
-* bedtools need to be installed beforehand.
+* bedtools need to be installed beforehand to use 'intersectBed' and 'nucBed' function.